soapunny/docs/reference/etc/alexa_devices_reset.md

 ## Fire TV cube
 ```
-Press and hold the Volume Down and Mute buttons until the light flashes blue (about 40 seconds).

 1. Go to Settings.
 2. Select My Fire TV.
 3. Select Reset to Factory Defaults.